Sakshi-Simform/portfolio/README.md

-# Create a portfolio website which should include the following details:
+# Portfolio website which should include the following details:

-- Unique/small introduction about you
+- small introduction about myself
-- Projects you've made till now
+- showcase the projects
-- Your skills and expertise
+- skills
-- Your education
-- Your hobbies
-- Your social media handles including GitHub, LinkedIn etc
+- My social media handles including GitHub, LinkedIn  and Email